spiral/docs/odm/basics.md

 > `MongoDatabase` class extends original `MongoDB` class so you can use it as regular mongo database.

 ## Document
 To define your first model related to MongoDB collection, we only have to create/generate a declaration of `Document` class with the desired set of fields listed in the model **schema**.
 We can either create this model manually or generate it using the console command "create:document".
 Let's create our first model User.
-Using  ORM we are able to pre-define a set of desired fields: "create:document user -f id:MongoId -f name:string -f email:string -f balance:float".
+Using  ODM we are able to pre-define a set of desired fields: "create:document user -f id:MongoId -f name:string -f email:string -f balance:float".
 The resulting entity will be located in the application/classes/Database/User.php:

 ```php
 class User extends Document